pololu/rpicsim/docs/RSpecIntegration.md

 This module provides the {RPicSim::RSpec::Helpers#start_sim start_sim} method and the methods described on the {file:PersistentExpectations.md persistent expectations page}.
 You can call `start_sim` in an example or a before hook to start a new simulation.
-The simulation object can then be accessed with by typing `sim` in your examples.
+The simulation object can then be accessed through a method named `sim` in your examples.

 ### Basic shortcuts